swiss-seismological-service/scrtdd/README.md

 scrtdd --dump-catalog myCatalog.csv [db and log options]
 ```

-See also the `Troubleshooting` paragraph for details on how to specify a database connection via command line and for printing the logs on the console for easy debugging and `--dump-catalog-options` option for using event id instead of origin id in myCatalog.csv.

 The above command will generate three files (event.csv, phase.csv and stations.csv) which contain the information needed by scrtdd to relocate the selected events.

-Note: those file use the extended catalog format, useful when the catalog information is fully contained in those files.
-Compare to the previous example format (list of event/origin ids) the extended format doesn't require the catalog to be present on the seiscomp database.
-This might come in handy when using events coming from a different seiscomp installation e.g the events can be dumped (--dump-catalog) and used in another machine.
-Also those file can be easily generated from another source.

 E.g. *file event.csv*